Our Essential Services

 How Much does an Italian Work Visa Cost?

-A work visa in Italy costs 116 EUR (127 USD).
+A work visa in Italy costs 116 EUR (140 USD).
 Unless otherwise stated, this fee is paid in the currency of the country where the application is made.
-As usual, check your own visa conditions before applying or paying any fee to make sure you have the correct information.

 Blue Card: Europe’s “Green Card” for Highly Skilled Workers